staxrip/staxrip/.github/ISSUE_TEMPLATE/issues---other-concerns.md

 **Please be Clear and as Detailed as Possible**

-**Any Issues left unattended to for Length of Time will automatically be Closed Due to inactivity**
+**Any Issues left unattended to for Length of Time will automatically be Closed Due and or Locked to inactivity**